The mutation toolkit is used to generate mutation faults for Java classes.

 If you include the '.class' extension when specifying a single class, it is interpreted as an absolute path name.
 If the extension is excluded, the class must be specified using its fully qualified name, and Σοφία will attempt to load it from the classpath.
 The mutation generator also accepts jar files and program list files to specify the classes for which to generate mutations.
 Program list files are automatically found in the database, using the tag if one is specified.
 Any necessary path information should be provided when passing a jar file as an argument.
 When a jar file is passed as an argument on the command line, mutations are generated for every class in that jar.
 The preferred way to include classes in a jar file is to include the jar file in a program list file and supply the program list file as an argument instead, as a program list file permits you to exclude classes in the jar from processing.
 Any number of specific classes, jar files, and program list files can be passed to the mutation generator, though supplying a single program list file is the expected typical use.

-For each class, a file containing the mutation table for that class will be generated in the working directory from which the mutation generator was run.
+For each class, a file (in the form of classfile.mut) containing the mutation table for that class will be generated in the working directory in which the mutation generator was executed.

 The configuration file specifies the enabled mutation operators, and certain global properties used for loading mutation operators.
 This file should begin with the keyword 'global' followed by zero or more property/value entries enclosed in braces; this section declares the global properties.
 Currently the following global properties are supported: